-We went away for a couple of days and just returned home to seven cats eager to get outside.
+Dad Tom and I went away for a couple of days and just returned home to seven cats eager to get outside.

-Yesterday I saw two pusses while we were riding.
+Yesterday I saw two felines while we were riding.
 Today I saw seven (five at one house) while riding and three more as we were driving home.
-I am always on the lookout for kitties when we are out of town, state or country as I miss ours when away.
-We do, however, enjoy having a bed all to ourselves for a couple of nights as I am sure the kitties enjoy having ours all to themselves.
+I am always on the lookout for kitties when we are away from home, as I miss ours.
+We do, however, enjoy having a bed all to ourselves for a couple of nights, as I am sure the kitties enjoy having ours all to themselves.

 Though all the kids sped outside immediately, Fiona came back in quickly so she could get some love and petting.
-She and I usually have at least three one-on-one sessions per day so she is short about eight sessions.
+She and I usually have at least three one-on-one sessions per day, so she is short about eight sessions.
 I am sure she will force me to make up each one.
 She is such a sweetheart, I’ll gladly give her plenty of lap time.

 Time to look for those collars, then off to bed for kitties and humans.